The Best Movies and TV Shows to Stream This Week

 Scroll no more!
 To help you out, we've rounded up the best movies and TV shows to stream right now -- including new arrivals, nostalgia-filled favorites and titles you may have missed the (well-deserved) hype on originally that are worth circling back for.

-From the long-awaited second season of HBO's Euphoria, to the highly anticipated Book of Boba Fett, we’ve got your content covered this week.
+From the long-awaited second season of HBO's Euphoria, to the final installation of the Hotel Transylvania franchise, we’ve got your content covered this week.
 For even more recommendations, make sure to check out our guide for everything new on Prime Video and Hulu in January.

-Starring fan favorites and newcomers alike including Zendaya, Hunter Schafer, Jacob Elordi, Ben Affleck, Lily Collins Nicole Kidman, Javier Bardem, Keanu Reeves, Sarah Jessica Parker, Cynthia Nixon, Kyle Richards, Will Smith, Rosamund Pike, Paul Rudd, Will Ferrell, Benedict Cumberbatch, and more, here are the best TV shows and movies to stream this week:
+Starring fan favorites and newcomers alike including Selena Gomez, Andy Samberg, Kathryn Hahn, Jim Gaffigan, Zendaya, Hunter Schafer, Jacob Elordi, Ben Affleck, Lily Collins Nicole Kidman, Javier Bardem, Keanu Reeves, Sarah Jessica Parker, and more, here are the best TV shows and movies to stream this week:

 Euphoria